-Vincent Lam, MD, describes frontline indications for patients with advanced, ALK-positive non–small cell lung cancer, as well as strategies that can be utilized to overcome TKI resistance in later lines of therapy.
+Vincent Lam, MD, describes frontline indications for this patient population, as well as strategies that can be utilized to overcome TKI resistance in later lines of therapy.

-ALK TKIs have proven efficacy in the frontline treatment of patients with advanced, ALK-positive non–small cell lung cancer (NSCLC), but several factors must be taken into consideration when determining later-line approaches to combat the complex resistance mechanisms that develop, Vincent Lam, MD, said in a presentation during the 18th Annual Winter Lung Cancer Conference, a program hosted by the Physicians Education Resource®, LCC.1
+ALK-targeted Tyrosine kinase inhibitors (TKIs) have proven efficacy in the frontline treatment of patients with advanced, ALK-positive non–small cell lung cancer (NSCLC), but several factors must be taken into consideration when determining later-line approaches to combat the complex resistance mechanisms that develop, Vincent Lam, MD, said in a presentation during the 18th Annual Winter Lung Cancer Conference, a program hosted by the Physicians Education Resource®, LCC.1

-Updated results from the phase 3 ALEX study (NCT02075840), which examined the use of alectinib versus crizotinib (Xalkori) in patients with previously untreated, ALK-positive NSCLC, indicated that those who received alectinib experienced a 5-year survival rate of 62.5%.
+Updated results from the phase 3 ALEX study (NCT02075840), which examined the use of alectinib vs crizotinib (Xalkori) in patients with previously untreated, ALK-positive NSCLC, indicated that those who received alectinib experienced a 5-year survival rate of 62.5%.
 The median progression-free survival (PFS) was 34.8 months in the alectinib arm compared with 10.9 months in the crizotinib arm.2

 Based on findings from ALEX, in November 2017, alectinib was approved by the FDA for the frontline treatment of patients with ALK-mutated NSCLC.3 Although other agents have also been approved for use in the first-line setting, such as brigatinib (Alunbrig), which was approved by the FDA in May 2020 and ceritinib (Zykadia), which was approved in May 2017,4,5 alectinib is the most commonly used option, according to Lam.

 Another agent that has emerged in the frontline setting is lorlatinib (Lorbrena).
-Results from the phase 3 CROWN study (NCT03052608), which examined the use of lorlatinib versus crizotinib in patients with advanced ALK-positive NSCLC, showed a significant improvement in PFS with lorlatinib.
-The median PFS had not been reached (NR) in those who received lorlatinib (95% CI NR-NR) versus 9.3 months (95% CI, 7.6-11.1) in the crizotinib arm (HR, 0.28; 95% CI, 0.19-0.41; P <.001).
+Results from the phase 3 CROWN study (NCT03052608), which examined the use of lorlatinib vs crizotinib in patients with advanced ALK-positive NSCLC, showed a significant improvement in PFS with lorlatinib.
+The median PFS had not been reached (NR) in those who received lorlatinib (95% CI, NR-NR) vs 9.3 months (95% CI, 7.6-11.1) in the crizotinib arm (HR, 0.28; 95% CI, 0.19-0.41; P <.001).
 Additionally, lorlatinib demonstrated improved survival without CNS progression over crizotinib (HR, 0.07; 95% CI, 0.03-0.17).

 However, Lam noted that toxicity is an important consideration when determining whether a patient should receive lorlatinib.
-Adverse effects such as hypercholesterolemia (70%), hypertriglyceridemia (64%), weight increase (38%), peripheral neuropathy (34%), and cognitive effects (21%), have all been associated with lorlatinib.6
+Adverse effects such as hypercholesterolemia (70%), hypertriglyceridemia (64%), weight increase (38%), peripheral neuropathy (34%), and cognitive effects (21%) have all been associated with lorlatinib.6

-“Lorlatinib is undoubtedly coming to the first-line landscape in the future and we’ll have to see what acquired resistance looks like in this new context,” Lam said.
+“Lorlatinib is undoubtedly coming to the firstline landscape in the future, and we’ll have to see what acquired resistance looks like in this new context,” Lam said.

 According to Lam, several factors need to be considered when choosing among these regimens.

-“It’s helpful to review the general paradigm of required resistance and ALK,” Lam said.
-“About 50% of resistance to ALK TKIs is due to acquired mutations in the ALK gene that impair the efficacy of the current ALK TKI,” explained Lam “There is a broad spectrum of these mutations, the most common being the solvent front mutation [ALK] G1202R; this is considered to be an ALK-dependent acquired resistance since the tumor is primarily still signaling through the ALK receptor tyrosine kinase; next-generation TKIs should be effective.”
+“It’s helpful to review the general paradigm of acquired resistance and ALK,” Lam said.
+“About 50% of resistance to ALK TKIs is due to acquired mutations in the ALK gene that impair the efficacy of the current ALK TKI.
+There is a broad spectrum of these mutations, the most common being the solvent front mutation [ALK] G1202R; this is considered to be an ALK-dependent acquired resistance because the tumor is primarily still signaling through the ALK receptor tyrosine kinase.
+Next-generation TKIs should be effective.”

-“If genetic testing reveals a G1202R mutation, it’s best to pursue treatment with lorlatinib, while someone with a L1196M mutation should be treated with brigatinib,” Lam explained.
-Additionally, patients with MET amplifications and fusions should be treated with crizotinib or capmatinib (Tabrecta), while those with EGFR and BRAF V600E mutations and NRG1 and RET fusions should be approached with a targeted agent for second driver mutations, Lam added.
+“If genetic testing reveals a G1202R mutation, it’s best to pursue treatment with lorlatinib, whereas someone with a L1196M mutation should be treated with brigatinib,” Lam explained.
+Additionally, patients with MET amplifications and fusions should be treated with crizotinib or capmatinib (Tabrecta), whereas those with EGFR and BRAF V600E mutations and NRG1 and RET fusions should be approached with a targeted agent for second driver mutations, Lam added.

 “Notably, only about half of the patients in this study had a fresh biopsy specimen obtained for tissue biopsy profiling prior to starting lorlatinib,” said Lam.
-“The actual number of responders who actually had no ALK resistance mutation may actually be lower than what was detected in the study.”
+“The actual number of responders who actually had no ALK resistance mutation may be lower than what was detected in the study.”